AdobeDocs/analytics-platform.en/help/analysis-workspace/templates/use-templates.md

 >[!CONTEXTUALHELP]
 >id="cja_template_desc_next_previous_page"
->title="Next and Previous Page template"
+>title="View the most common places people go immediately after visiting or immediately before visiting a certain place."
->abstract="View the most common places people go immediately after visiting or immediately before visiting a certain place. <br/>**This can help you** understand how traffic moves from a given page to other parts of your site, and understand the paths people take to arrive at a given page.<br/>**Based on what you learn, you might** do any number of things, like assess whether the page design or layout could be optimized to direct people to more desirable pages, such as a page to make a purchase or leave a review.
+>abstract="**This can help you** understand how traffic moves from a given page to other parts of your site, and understand the paths people take to arrive at a given page.<br/>**Based on what you learn, you might** do any number of things, like assess whether the page design or layout could be optimized to direct people to more desirable pages, such as a page to make a purchase or leave a review.
 Or assess whether the information on the current page is likely to provide the direction or actions that people are looking for as they arrive from previous pages.
 Or you might assess whether pages that aren't appearing as previous pages need more prominent links to the current page.<br/>This template uses the Next or previous item panel."

 <!-- markdownlint-enable MD034 -->